When activating your devices in a Newrow_ Smart room, you might see a Webcam Unavailable popup.

 The Webcam Unavailable pop-up displays if your devices are unavailable due to:

-- Another app is currently using your webcam and mic
+- Another app is currently using your webcam and/or microphone

 - An installed security suite is blocking access to your devices